express-javascript-template

 Capability Record

-- Express app composition with centralized middleware setup for security and request handling
+- Express app composition with centralized middleware to improve consistency, security posture, and request handling maintainability

 - Server-side rendering flow using EJS and static asset serving for bundled client code